Quickstart

 - Profile management — persistent profiles let a session resume cookies, storage, and trust signals across runs.

-- Webhook event catalog — push notifications when sessions transition state, billing events fire, etc.
+Idempotency-Keyheader on create-style POSTs so a network retry replays the original response instead of minting a duplicate session. - Webhook event catalog — push notifications when sessions transition state, billing events fire, etc.

 - API versioning policy — what changes are additive, what triggers